most Virginia aquaculture operations involve raising oysters in cages, where predation can be controlled easier than placing oysters on a reef

-The start of the aquaculture-based oyster growing business is to maintain adult oysters in a hatchery that spawn, generating oyster larvae that attach to old oyster shells.
+The starting requirement of the aquaculture-based oyster growing business is to maintain adult oysters in a hatchery that spawn.
+They generate oyster larvae that will later attach to old oyster shells or other hard material underwater.
 The Virginia Institute of Marine Science (VIMS) established a hatchery at Gloucester Point and spawned its first oysters in 1998.

 In 2016, the Aquaculture Genetics and Breeding Technology Center at VIMS was:1